The best VDI storage isn't necessarily the newest solid-state drive; it's whatever gives virtual desktops the space...

 For example, admins can store the user's profile in a layer rather than on the OS image.
 Using a gold image is one of the best VDI storage optimization techniques.
 It reduces storage costs because it requires only a single copy of the guest OS image.
 It also makes patch and other image management tasks easier because IT must only maintain one single image copy.

 Application streaming separates the applications from the desktop operating system.
 Doing so not only simplifies application and OS maintenance, but it can also reduce storage costs.
 Because applications do not have to be installed directly on the desktop OS, the virtual desktop's storage footprint can be significantly smaller.
-This, in turn, reduces storage capacity requirements, and may therefore also help reduce costs.
+This reduces storage capacity requirements, and may therefore also help reduce costs and solve some VDI deployment challenges.

 Organizations that want to transition to using virtual desktops have a number of different options when it comes to VDI storage.
 Hyper-convergence offers the best VDI storage for companies looking for an easy path to VDI adoption, but it is certainly not the only option.